How to migrate from Dashboard Server SCOM Edition v4 to v5

 - Upgrading from v4 to v5 is covered by this article.

 - Dashboard designer - new dashboard layout designer (How to use the dashboard designer (v5))

-- Open Access - now with simplified interactivity (Open Access)
+- Open Access - now with simplified interactivity (Sharing Dashboards with anyone - Open Access)

-- Web API - easier configuration and more visualisations (How to use the Web API tile)
+- Web API - easier configuration and more visualizations (How to use the Web API tile)

 Planning the upgrade

 Summary of the upgrade process

 1. Before Upgrading - complete the upgrade prerequisites

 2. Licensing - have your license key ready

 You will need to reenter your Dashboard Server license key as part of the upgrade.
 Following the upgrade you will also need to recreate your Web API providers and recreate your Named User list.

 There are a few key tasks you should complete before upgrading:

 While you can upgrade to v5 from any version of v4.x we recommend you have the latest version of Dashboard Server v4 installed.
 Download the latest v4 version here.